halon176/h-crypto-price-bot/README.md

 git clone https://github.com/halon176/h-crypto-price-bot.git
 ```

-2) Substitute `<telegram_bot_token>` with your telegram bot token in Dockerfile.

-3) Launch the 'docker build' command to build your Docker image.
+2) Launch the 'docker build' command to build your Docker image.

 ```
 docker build -t h-crypto-price h-crypto-price-bot/.
 ```
-4) Now you can start the container using the command:
+3) Now you can start the container using the command, replacing **<telegram_bot_token>** with your bot token:

 ```
-docker run -d --name h-crypto-price h-crypto-price
+docker run -d -e TOKEN=<telegram_bot_token> --name h-crypto-price h-crypto-price
 ```

 The bot is now up and running within the Docker container!